 Added by Leisa Messer on December 8, 2016 at 9:30 — No Comments

 We all know that change is here and accelerating.
 It’s impossible to keep up with everything and easy to become overwhelmed.
 At times, giving up even trying can be tempting.
 Tempting, but a big mistake.
 Staying current is one of the most important skills we need to develop.
-Even better, if we can…Continue
+Even better, if we can get out ahead of the change wave, we can create the space to stand out…Continue

 Added by Mark Hodgson on December 8, 2016 at 8:00 — No Comments